bingeli1212/nitrile-preview/doc/DOC-diagram.md

 The name of an anchor point is expected to follow the ID of a box after an underscore.

 At least two valid box IDs must be provided to allow a line between two boxes to appear.
-But if additional ID-and-anchor-combination is found then additional lines will be drawn as well: each line is assumed to be connecting the two immediately adjacent boxes.
+But if additional ID-and-anchor-combination is found after the second box then another independent flow is to be assume to happen between the first box and this box.
+This assumption would apply for all boxes after the second one.
+In the following example there will be a flow between box 1 and box 2, and another between box 1 and box 3.

     box.1 "Hello" (0,0)
-    box.2 "World" (4,3)
+    box.2 "World" (4,4)
-    box.3 "Again" (5,8)
+    box.3 "World2" (-4,4)
-    flow.1_n.2_w.3_s

-If a multiple line segment is desired in order to connect two boxes that cannot be easily connected by a straight line, one can add intermediate points to the command line.
-Following adds one additional intermediate point which is 2 unit distance above the starting anchor point of the first box.
-In this case there will be two line segments, one from the starting anchor to the intermediate point, and the second from the intermediate point to the anchor point of the second box.
+    flow.1_n.2_w.3_e

+Sometimes a straight line connection between two boxes aren't the best choice.
+It would be a good idea to have a polyline that goes somewhere else first before reaching to the destination box.
+If this is going to be the case, we place the "intermediate" points at the command line.
+In the following example the intermediate point is the one that is 3 grid distance above the starting anchor.

     box.1 "Hello" (0,0)
-    box.2 "World" (4,3)
+    box.2 "World" (4,4)
-    flow.1_n.2_w [v:2]
+    box.3 "World2" (-4,4)
+    flow.1_n.2_w.3_e [v:3]

 Usually a relative position is preferred.
 However, absolute positions can also be specified such as the following.